-Since their introduction in the 1970s, fog machines have remained among the most commonly used piece of special effects equipment in the entertainment industry; including stage, film & television, and theme parks.
+Since their introduction in the 1970s, modern fog machines have remained among the most commonly used piece of special effects equipment in the entertainment industry; including stage, film & television, and theme parks.
 Prior to the fog machines we use today, fog & smoke effects were created by incinerating flammable materials such as mineral oil and even used tires.
-Using a professional fog machine is a much safer and more effective way to create a smoke effect on set.
-Let’s take a closer look at how a fog machine works.

 Every fog machine needs four essential elements to work: